Bouaziz-aitd/kab-asr-tanti/README.md

-ASR audio recognition to text transcription based on nemo asr model for kabyle.
+ASR speech recognition and text transcription based on nemo asr model for kabyle.